pawanbahuguna/circle-simple-path-filtering/module-c/README.md

 # Module C

-Please edit this file accordingly to trigger jobs for module B.
+Please edit this file accordingly to trigger jobs for module C.